-(Include text to describe how the product operates in its host environment (e.g. its parent sub-system, the end-to-end system) if this is not fully described by the above elements, or if some elements need further explanation or clarification.)
+Include text to describe how the product operates in its host environment (e.g. its parent sub-system, the end-to-end system) if this is not fully described by the above elements, or if some elements need further explanation or clarification.

 Development Approach

-3
+An overview of the proposed development approach is given in the table below.

+Table 3.3 Overview of the Proposed Development Approach